-This intermediate course will provide students the opportunity to explore human diversity in the Spanish-speaking world, in both historical and contemporary contexts.
+This intermediate course will provide students the opportunity to explore human diversity in the Spanishspeaking world, in both historical and contemporary contexts.
 Through reading, viewing and writing activities students will gain an understanding of the complexities of identity, ethnicity and multiculturalism across the Hispanic world, including the United States.
 The course will aid students in developing language skills to express and support opinion.
-Every year.
-Prerequisite: 4 credits of 200-level coursework in Spanish.
+Prerequisite: SPAN 112 or placement at the 200-level.
+Alternate years.